klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 # 03: Game Logic Implementation

 Welcome to the third section of our tutorial!
-In this part, you'll add the core game mechanics, state management, and server-side logic to make our Wordle clone fully functional.
-This involves implementing the game logic on both the server and client sides, similar to how you'd manage services and state in an Angular application.
+In this section, you'll add the core game mechanics, state management, and server-side logic to make your Wordle clone fully functional.
+This involves implementing the game logic on both the server and client sides, similar to how you'd manage services and state in an **Angular** application with **Spring Boot** for backend services.

-## Exercise Objectives

-- **Implement** utility functions for random word selection.
-- **Develop** server-side logic for game and guess management.
-- **Create** an API layer to interact with the server-side logic.
-- **Update** the home page to start new games.
-- **Modify** the game page to fetch and display game data.
-- **Enhance** components to handle real game data.
-- **Verify** the functionality by running the application.

----

 ## Prerequisites